jackyzha0/jackyzha0.github.io/content/thoughts/CRDT Implementations.md

 		}
 	}

-	// any global function that take in arguments and has two phases
+	// any function that when evaluated, has side-effects on the payload
 	@update
 	function update(...args: any[]) {
 		if (local_invariant) {